5 Dance Resume Examples & Guide Built for 2023

 Anyone who’s seen a performance of The Nutcracker or Sleeping Beauty can’t help but be dazzled and mesmerized by the sheer talent dancing across the stage.

 As a dancer, you make it look so easy, but we all know that your ability to hold your audiences captive through movement hasn’t come easy.
-With countless hours spent strengthening and conditioning your body, the last thing you want to do is expend more energy in writing a resume.
+With countless hours spent strengthening and conditioning your body, the last thing you want to do is expend more energy in writing a resume or making a cover letter.

 But don’t worry.
-If you’re looking for your next opportunity to shine in 2023, use our five dance resume samples and writing guide to help you craft the resume that gives you a competitive edge and elevates you to the next level as a dancer.
+If you’re looking for your next opportunity to shine in 2024, use our nine dance resume samples and writing guide to help you craft the resume that gives you a competitive edge and elevates you to the next level as a dancer.

 Why this resume works